Nikola Jokic NBA Preview vs. the Rockets

 Nikola Jokic Insights vs. the Rockets

-- This season, he's put up 21.1% of the Nuggets' attempted field goals, as he's averaging 18.7 per contest.
+- Jokic is responsible for attempting 21.2% of his team's field goal attempts this season with 20.0 per game.

-- Jokic is averaging 4.4 three-point field goal attempts per game this season, which is 13.6% of his team's tries from beyond the arc.
+- He's attempted 4.4 threes per game, or 13.1% of his team's shots from beyond the arc this season.

-- Jokic's opponents, the Rockets, have the slowest offensive tempo, averaging 100.1 possessions per game, while his Nuggets average 99.6 per game, which ranks 19th among NBA teams.
+- Jokic's opponents, the Rockets, have the slowest offensive tempo, averaging 99.8 possessions per game, while his Nuggets average 100.2 per game, ninth-highest among NBA teams.

-- The Rockets allow 105.8 points per game, best in the league.
+- On defense, the Rockets have given up 105.5 points per contest, which is second-best in the league.

-- On the glass, the Rockets are 19th in the league, allowing 44.6 rebounds per contest.
+- On the boards, the Rockets have conceded 44.3 rebounds per game, which puts them 16th in the league.

-- In terms of assists, the Rockets have given up 22.2 per contest, best in the NBA.
+- Looking at assists, the Rockets have allowed 22 per game, best in the league.

-- Looking at 3-pointers, the Rockets are ranked fifth in the league, giving up 11.3 makes per game.
+- The Rockets give up 11.1 made 3-pointers per game, fifth-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!